 This feature can be [Enabled] or [Disabled].
-If enabled, the fans will either shift to a lower speed or stop when the aggregate sensor temperatures are satisfied, indicating the system is at ideal thermal/light loading conditions.
+If enabled, the fans will either shift to lower speeds or stop when the aggregate sensor temperatures are satisfied, indicating the system is at ideal thermal/light loading conditions.
 When the aggregate sensor temperatures are not satisfied, the fans will shift back to normal control curves.
-If disabled, the fans will never shift into lower fan speeds or stop, regardless of whether the aggregate sensor temperatures are satisfied.
-The default setting is [Disabled]
+If disabled, the fans will never shift to lower fan speeds or stop, regardless of whether the aggregate sensor temperatures are satisfied.
+The default setting is [Disabled].

-Note: The above feature may or may not be in effect and depends on the actual thermal characteristics of the specified system.
+Note: The features above may or may not be in effect and depend on the actual thermal characteristics of the specified system.